EliLillyCo/pytest-wdl/README.md

 Data Types for expected output comparison are plugins.
 They are loaded on-demand and if they require external dependencies, you must install those.

-data types that require an extras installation:
+The following data types require an extras installation:

 - bam

 To install the dependencies for a data type that has extra dependencies: